-The text doesn't tell us directly why Judah went down from his brothers but it is most likely related to the entire Joseph incident.
-"Going down" in Scripture is most often linked with a negative event.
-While Joseph is going down to Egypt into slavery Judah is going down most likely to escape his troubles.
+The text doesn't tell us directly why Judah went down from his brothers, but it is most likely related to the entire Joseph incident.
+"Going down" in Scripture is most often linked with an adverse event.
+While Joseph is going down to Egypt into slavery, Judah is going down, most likely, to escape his troubles.

-Confirming this thought, According, to Gesenius1, hidden within the word "Adullam" is the word that means "to hide" or "to seek refuge in".
-It is in the cave of Adullam that David, in his distress seeks refuge from King Saul.
+Confirming this thought, According to Gesenius1, hidden within the word "Adullam" is the term that means "to hide" or seek refuge."
+It is in the cave of Adullam that David, in his distress, seeks sanctuary from King Saul.

 David . . . departed from there and escaped to the cave of Adullam.
 So when his brothers and all his father’s house heard it, they went down there to him.

 — I Samuel 22:1